tzunghaor/settings-bundle/README.md

       cache: 'cache.app'
 ```

+If you don't specify one, then the application's default cache will be used.

 Currently, you need to clear the cache every time you make changes in your
 setting section PHP files.

+Collections with nested scopes need a cache implementing TagAwareCacheInterface.

 Using scopes
 ------------